cleon30/Bounty-Questions/README.md

 Your submission should include the following:
 1. The `Transaction ID` of the 1.000.000 Tokens transfer.
 2. The `Transaction ID` of the 1 Non Fungible Token transfer.
+3. Explaining what is an Associated Token Account.
-2. Time it took to complete the Non-Fungible Token Challenge.
+4. Time it took to complete the Non-Fungible Token Challenge.